-N pursuance of a resolution of the Stockholders of the Bank of Camden, S. C. adopted at their annual meeting on the 1st May, 1837, to increase the Capital of the same from two to 300 thousand dollars, being an increase of 2000 shares at \$50 each; public notice is hereby given, that on the 10th day of July next, \$20 on each share of new stock will be received at the following places.
+N pursuance of a resolution of the Stockholders of the Bank of Camden, S. C. adopted at their annual meeting on the 1st May, 1837, to increase the Capital of the same from two to 300 thousand dollars, being an increase of 2000 shares at \$50 each; public notice is hereby given, that on the '0th day of July next, \$20 on each share of new stock will be received at the following places.

 That is, at the Banking House in Camden, at the Planters and Mechanics Bank Charleston, at the Commercial Bank Columbia, and at the Merchants Bank Cheraw.
-The Transfer Books will be closed on the 20th day of June next, for the purpose of making an authorized list of the Stockholders antitled to the new Stock entitled to the new Stock.
+The Transfer Books will be closured on the 20th day of June next for the average samples which have come under our observation this or preceding seasons.